Yuhang International Sports Center

-The Hangzhou International Sports Center Stadium is a 60,000-seat football-specific stadium under construction in Hangzhou’s Yuhang District, part of the city’s Future Science and Technology Cultural District.
-Designed by Zaha Hadid Architects (ZHA), it is the centerpiece of a CNY9.58 billion sports complex, including an 18,000-seat indoor arena and a 3,000-seat aquatics center.
+The Hangzhou Yuhang International Sports Center (杭州余杭国际体育中心), often shortened to simply Yuhang International Sports Center, is an under-construction sports complex which includes a 60,000-seat football-specific stadium in Yuhang, Hangzhou, China.
+Designed by Zaha Hadid Architects (ZHA), the complex also includes an 18,000-seat indoor arena and a 3,000-seat aquatics center.
 Construction began in October 2023 and is projected to finish by April 2027.